Welcome to the home page of

 The grading in the course is based on two projects about

-CT scanning and ultrasound and an oral exam.
+CT reconstruction and ultrasound and an oral exam.
 For both a

 report must be made and handed in during the course.
 The